stevinz/awesome-game-engine-dev/README.md

 <br>

 - ### C++ <a name="Cpp"></a>
+    - #### - Language - <a name="Cpp-Language"></a>
+        - :earth_americas: [C++ Papyrus](https://caiorss.github.io/C-Cpp-Notes/index.html) : Exploring C++ basic and advanced concepts and also modern C++ features with both small and reproducible C++ sample programs and interactive examples.
+        - :earth_americas: [cppreference.com](https://en.cppreference.com/w/cpp) : Provide programmers with a complete online reference for the C and C++ languages and standard libraries.
+        - :books: [Learn C++](https://www.learncpp.com) : :fire: Whether you’ve had any prior programming experience or not, the tutorials on this site will walk you through all the steps to write, compile, and debug your C++ programs, all with plenty of examples.
+        - :books: [Modern Cpp Features](https://github.com/AnthonyCalandra/modern-cpp-features) : Cheatsheet of modern C++ language and library features.
     - #### - Language: Awesome Collections - <a name="Cpp-Language-Awesome"></a>
         - :books: [Awesome C++](https://github.com/fffaraz/awesome-cpp#readme) : Curated list of awesome C++ (or C) frameworks, libraries, resources, and shiny things.
         - :books: [Awesome C++ Game Dev](https://github.com/Caerind/AwesomeCppGameDev#readme) : Curated list of awesome C++ (mainly) things for Game Development.
         - :tada: [Boost Libraries](https://www.boost.org) [:octocat:](https://github.com/boostorg) : Free peer-reviewed portable C++ source libraries, that work well with the C++ Standard Library.
 Basically an extension of the STL, many Boost libaries go on to become part of the STL.
+        - :books: [Gamedev Libraries](https://github.com/raizam/gamedev_libraries) : Collection of open source C/C++ libraries for game development.
+        - :books: [Inqlude](https://inqlude.org) : Comprehensive listing of all existing libraries for developers of applications using the [Qt](https://www.qt.io) toolkit.
+        - :books: [List of Open Source C++ Libraries](https://en.cppreference.com/w/cpp/links/libs) : Comprehensive list of open source C++ libraries from [cppreference.com](https://en.cppreference.com/w/).
+        - :books: [NVIDIA GameWorks](https://github.com/NVIDIAGameWorks) : NVIDIA Technologies for game and application developers.
     - #### App Framework <a name="Cpp-App-Framework"></a>
         - :tada: [SFML](https://www.sfml-dev.org/index.php) [:octocat:](https://github.com/SFML/SFML) : Simple, fast, cross-platform and object-oriented multimedia API.
 It provides access to windowing, graphics, audio and network.
     - #### Animation <a name="Cpp-Animation"><a/>